Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 order(::Generic.PermGroup)
 ```

-Note that even an `Int64` can be easily overflowd when computing with permutation groups.
+Note that even an `Int64` can be easily overflowed when computing with permutation groups.
 Thus, by default, `order` returns (always correct) `BigInt`s.
-If You are sure that the computation will not overflow, You may use `order(::Type{T}, ...)` to perform computations with machine integers.
+If you are sure that the computation will not overflow, you may use `order(::Type{T}, ...)` to perform computations with machine integers.
 Julias standard promotion rules apply for the returned value.

 Iteration over all permutations in the permutation group $S_n$ can be achieved with